-In 1917, the monarchy fell, and the palace went to communist hands.
-If there was an x-rated room, it is surprising that the tsar’s prison guards or the communists did not publicize it to discredit the monarchy.
+In 1917, the Russian monarchy fell, and the palace went to communist hands.
+If there was an x-rated room, it is surprising that the tsar’s prison guards or the communists did not publicize that fact to discredit the monarchy.

 Then, Nazi troops invaded Russia during World War II.
 So Russian curators went to the Tsarkoye Selo palaces to salvage everything possible before the Nazis arrived.
 They did not report an erotic room or erotic furniture.

 Afterwards, the Nazis occupied the Tsarkoye palaces.
 They looted what was left and sent it to Germany.
-They used the buildings as barracks.
+The Nazis used the buildings as barracks.

-And that is when the rumour was revived.
-Two German soldiers said they saw the erotic room.
-They said they took pictures of the furniture.
+And that is when the rumour revived.
+Two German soldiers said they saw the erotic room and took pictures of it.

-Soon after the Nazi occupation, the Catherine Palace was sacked/bombed/burned.
+Soon after the Nazi occupation, the Catherine Palace was sacked, bombed, and burned.
 So any possible evidence, or lack thereof, is gone.
 And only three of the soldiers’ photographs remain.
 One shows a table, the others, two chairs.